No matter which teeth you are missing for what reason, you probably have several options for replacement.

 A little much right?

-Healthcare costs in America are sky high across the board.
+The United States government recognizes that healthcare costs are sky high across the board.

 Medicare and Medicaid are the two major federal health programs that help individuals cope with these costs.
-But do will they help you afford new dentures?
+But will either one help you save on new dentures.

 Per their website: